beratkrbltt/Vanilla-JavaScript-Calculator/README.md

 - 🔄 Clear all values with one click
 - 🧠 Prevents multiple operators from being entered at the same time
 - ⚡ Instant result calculation
+- 🌐 Full responsiveness for all screen sizes

 ---